nzda-otago/nzda-otago.github.io/index.md

   * "Young Deerstalker of the Year"
   * Branch administration

-Club meetings are held at:
+# Club meetings

+Are held every 2nd Monday at 7.30pm.

+Location:
 53 Malvern Street Woodhaugh
 DUNEDIN

-Every month on the 2nd Monday at 7.30pm.
 With a guest speaker.
 Join us after the meeting for a drink and something to eat.